dndg/FinderOpta7MTutorial/content.md

 ```

 The leds on the Opta™ are flashed to show that we're executing the `setup()`,
-then the RS 485 is configured with the Modbus parameters according to [the
+then the RS-485 is configured with the Modbus parameters according to [the
   Modbus over serial line
   guide](https://modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).
 The
   Baudrate is set to `19200`, while the serial configuration is `8-N-1`.